Hablitzia: pH

 As for pH, Hablitzia seems to have a preference for neutral or alkaline soil, which is not entirely surprising given that many members of the Chenopodiaceae thrive on soils with fairly high concentrations of alkali-salts (sodium chloride, sodium carbonate, gypsum).
-While it seems to do fine on weakly acidic soil (around pH 5), once your universal indicator starts to look like a glass of Chartreuse you're probably pushing up against its limits.
+While it seems to do fine on weakly acidic soil (around pH 5), once the universal indicator starts to look like a glass of Chartreuse the soil is pushing up against its limits.

 Climbing support

 Although not strictly necessary, most people prefer to provide Caucasian spinach with something to climb up or through.
 Any large trellis, garden obelisk, bean pole wigwam, or similar should work fine, and a number of older sources suggest using it to cover an arch or pergola.
 But perhaps the most satisfying way to provide Hablitzia with support is to use a living trellis.
 Placing it at the base of a tree, particularly a deciduous one, which will have an open canopy early in the year so that the emerging shoots have a little extra light, can work very well.
 In fact, The Garden recommend Hablitzia be 'placed at the base of a tree, so that the slender stems can cling to the trunk and develop its large head of feathery green blossoms' (Anon.
 1881, p.
 71).
-As well as trees, you might want to try large bushy shrubs.
+As well as trees, try large bushy shrubs.

 Pests and diseases

-Hablitzia is not known to suffer from many pests or diseases, although it is a host plant for a species for Tortoise or Leaf-mining Beatle, Cassida seraphina var. hablitziae, native to Turkey and Kazakhstan.
+Hablitzia is not known to suffer from many pests or diseases, although it is a host plant for a species for tortoise or leaf-mining beetle, Cassida seraphina var. hablitziae, native to Turkey and Kazakhstan.
 In one study it is reported that plants were successfully inoculated with the leaf spot virus Cercospora beticola.
-There is also some suggestion that warmer climates with high humidity, particularly during the hottest parts of the year, can cause the plants to sulk or worse, simply give up the ghost.